How to Use Parallax SDK (ParallaxAPIs) in 2026

 • Cost: Lower proxy bandwidth usage (HTTP requests vs full page renders)

 The tradeoff?
 Request-based solutions require the service provider to continuously reverse-engineer anti-bot systems.
-That's where ParallaxAPIs comes in—they handle all the reverse engineering and keep the SDK updated as anti-bot systems evolve.
+That's where ParallaxAPIs comes in—they handle all the reverse engineering and keep the SDK updated as DataDome and PerimeterX evolve.

 ParallaxAPIs provides SDKs for multiple languages and frameworks, so you can integrate with your existing tech stack:

-All SDKs share the same core API design, making it easy to switch between languages.
-The patterns we'll cover in Python translate directly to the other SDKs.
+All Parallax SDKs share the same core API design, making it easy to switch between languages.
+The patterns we'll cover translate directly across all implementations.

 Prerequisites